ahmedalaa14/Complete-CI-CD/README.md

 - Infrastructure-Deployment Using Terraform
 ![Infrastructure-Deployment Using Terraform](<images/Infrastructure-Deployment Using Terraform.png>)

-- App Deployment on Eks
+- App Deployment on EKS.
 ![App Deplyment on Eks](<images/App Deplyment on Eks.png>)

 # Jenkins EC2 Instance Setup with Ansible (Bonus)